 More and more, educators are finding that successful academic performance is often a reflection of positive social behaviors and peer interactions in the classroom.
 By incorporating the tenets of social and emotional learning (SEL) into lesson planning and classroom management, educators can reduce behavioral problems and emotional distress and, in effect, raise grades and test scores.
 But what are some effective ways to incorporate SEL into classroom instruction?

-In this third installment of our five-part series on the SEL competencies, we’ll be taking a look at how you can incorporate SEL and social awareness into your classroom.
+In this second installment of our five-part series on the SEL competencies, we’re discussing how you can incorporate SEL and self-management into your classroom.

 Interested in learning more?
-Be sure to check out our posts on SEL and self-awareness and SEL and self-management.
+Be sure to check out our post on SEL and self-awareness.